What Does Happiness Feel Like? Here’s The Real Answer

 - Connectedness: Happiness can also bring a feeling of connectedness to others, making you feel more connected to the people and communities around you.

-How Do People Act When They’re Happy?
+7 Signs Of Happiness: How Do People Act When They’re Happy?

 Happy people typically display a positive attitude and demeanor.
 They may be more outgoing, friendly, and willing to help others.
 They may display more patience, generosity, and compassion.
 They may also be more creative and willing to take risks.